EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 Increase K (stakePoolTargetNum) from 500 to 1,000

 ## Abstract:
-This parameter governance action seeks to increase the K parameter (stakePoolTargetNum) from 500 to 1,000 to increase decentralization, improve the economic stability of more stake pools by encouraging ada holders to delegate to a wider number of pools.
+This parameter governance action seeks to increase the K parameter (stakePoolTargetNum) from 500 to 1,000 to increase decentralization and improve the economic stability of more stake pools by encouraging ada holders to delegate to a wider number of pools.

-> **NOTE:** The Constitution refers to the K parameter as stakePoolTargetNum, they are synonymous for each other.
+> **NOTE:** The Constitution refers to the K parameter as stakePoolTargetNum, they are synonymous with each other.
 Since all the research, PCPs and past documentation refers to the parameter as K we will use the term K parameter from here on out, but K is interchangeable with term stakePoolTargetNum parameter.[^1]

 [^1]:"stakePoolTargetNum (k parameter)" [https://docs.cardano.org/about-cardano/explore-more/parameter-guide](https://docs.cardano.org/about-cardano/explore-more/parameter-guide)